Healthcare in Canada: LGBT community

-Inequality in care for immigrants
+Immigrants

 Inadequate access to primary care and treatment interventions has been and continues to be a prevalent issue amongst minority populations in Canada.
 As a result, many immigrants are faced with constant barriers with regard to receiving high-quality care.
 The patient experience is revered as one of the most significant aspects of healthcare, however its relation to immigrant status is not well defined.
 The "healthy immigrant effect" is a term that recognizes how immigrants on average enter Canada with better health than those born in the country.
 However, over time, this health advantage experienced by immigrants may begin to decline.
 Multiple factors contribute to this health decline, including: racialization and discrimination, stress of immigration, barriers accessing healthcare practitioners and others.

 The most prevalent barriers faced by immigrants with regard to accessing primary care services are related to geography and geographic distribution, language, and culture.
 Moreover, the distribution of physicians has a direct impact on the utilization of primary care services by immigrants.
 Immigrants tend to settle in suburbs, and long term immigrants tend to migrate toward suburban areas.
 These areas offer the most affordable housing options for immigrants, however this creates a "spatial mismatch" between patients and physicians since physicians and medical services are primarily concentrated in urban areas.

 Language is another strong barrier faced by immigrant populations due to the poor distribution of same-language physicians.
 Immigrants often face challenges in terms of understanding English medical terms.
 These linguistic differences are yet another contributing factor to the discordance and miscommunication between immigrants and English-speaking physicians.

 Since healthcare services in Canada are paid in-part by the federal and provincial governments and by health insurance systems, economic and financial barriers are generally not considered to be a severe issue dealt with by the immigrant community.
 However, local availability (i.e., spatial accessibility) of physicians and individual patient preferences such as ethnicity and language spoken by physicians are both impactful factors contributing to the precipitous decrease in primary healthcare access by immigrants.